-PSY 315 ABNORMAL PSYCHOLOGY
+ABNORMAL PSYCHOLOGY PSY 315

-A study of the development and characteristics of anxiety disorders, personality disorders, psychoses, psychosomatic disorders, and mood disorders.
+A study of the development and characteristics of mental disorders such as anxiety disorders, personality disorders, psychotic disorders, somatoform disorders, and mood disorders will be examined.
 Various treatment modalities will also be considered.
 Each semester.

-PSY 321 PSYCHOLOGY AND SOCIOLOGY OF DEATH AND DYING (4)
+PSYCHOLOGY AND SOCIOLOGY OF DEATH AND DYING PSY 321 (4)

-A study of death and dying which may include but is not limited to the following: death and self-concept, fear of death, death as becoming, care of the dying, grief, suicide, euthanasia, acceptance of death, funerals, children and death, the law and death and death education.
-Clinical approaches to dealing with death are also considered.
-Prerequisite: junior or senior standing or consent of instructor.
-Annually, Fall.
+This course will provide a study of death and dying and includes topics such as: fear of death, care of the dying, grief, suicide, euthanasia, acceptance of death, children and death, funeral customs, legal aspects of death, and death education.
+Prerequisites: junior or senior standing or consent of the instructor.
+Same as GRN 321, Annually, Fall.